Written by Christine, VP of Trust & Safety at Teespring

 Teespring’s mission is to empower anyone, anywhere to create and sell quality products without cost or risk.
 We are proud of our community’s ability to create original and creative content.
 In the past several weeks, however, we have seen a surge of sellers who appear to have come to Teespring to copy, rip off, and sell other people’s content.
 This behavior will not be tolerated on Teespring and as such, we intend to take the harshest of actions against sellers displaying this behavior.

 We are committed to protecting your unique and original content and preventing problematic sellers from accessing the site.
-We are currently implementing new updates to Teespring’s Intellectual Property Policy and Protocol—since the start of 2018 we have already disabled thousands of seller accounts.
+We are currently implementing new updates to Teespring’s Intellectual Property Policy and Protocol.
 We plan to execute several more initiatives in the coming weeks that will offer additional protection for creative and original content on Teespring.

 1. Additional seller support for intellectual property